New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 ![Tiny4FSK_Logo](https://github.com/New-England-Weather-Balloon-Society/Tiny4FSK/assets/66796793/ab7b77fc-2d4b-4a5b-8a1d-bdfebb96c139)
-# Tiny4FSK - The lightweight Horus Binary tracker built for HABs
+# Tiny4FSK - The Lightweight Horus Binary tracker Built for HABs
 **WORK IN PROGRESS** - Please do not rely on this as your only tracking system.
 Tiny4FSK is still in the R&D phase of development and testing.

 **NEW** - KiCAD Schematic and PCB files uploaded (2/13/24).
 I2C scanning capabilities added.